Tiger Shark Facts

 Tiger Shark Physical Description

-Males, meanwhile, remain somewhat smaller, sometimes much more so.
+Males of the remarkable animal, meanwhile, remain somewhat smaller, sometimes much more so.
 For them, a typical body length measures around 10 ft (3 m).
 Rarely, an individual exceeds this size, but not greatly.
 Reliably confirmed reports puts the longest known male at 13.1 ft (4 m).

 - Kingdom: Animalia